 in West Virginia

-Stroebel & Johnson Defend You Against Criminal Theft Charges
+Stroebel & Stroebel Defend You Against Criminal Theft Charges

 The severity and punishment for criminal theft in West Virginia generally follows a $500 threshold.
 A first offense or first-time shoplifting conviction may bring a penalty of a fine plus time in jail.
 While many might label shoplifting as a “minor” crime, the penalties get worse with repeated or subsequent convictions.
-Consult with the criminal defense lawyers at Stroebel & Johnson when you are charged with a theft crime.
-We have two offices to serve you in Charleston and Lewisburg, so contact us today.
+Consult with the criminal defense lawyers at Stroebel & Stroebel when you are charged with a theft crime.
+We have two offices to serve you in Charleston, so contact us today.

 Theft Crimes in West Virginia and Civil Penalties